Inverse Gaussian quadrature and finite normal-mixture approximation of the generalized hyperbolic distribution: Numerical quadrature for mixing distribution

 The Gaussian quadrature with respect to the weight function $w(x)$ on the interval $(a,b)$ is the abscissas, $\{x_k\}$, and weights, $\{w_k\}$, for $k=1,\ldots,n$, that best approximate the integral of a given function $g(x)$ as

-The points and weights are the most optimal in that they exactly evaluate the integral when $g(x)$ is a polynomial up to degree $2n-1$, including the desired condition, $\sum_{k=1}^n w_k=1$ if $g(x)=1$ and $w(x)$ is a probability density.
+The points and weights are the most optimal in that they exactly evaluate the integral when $g(x)$ is a polynomial up to degree $2n-1$.
+When $w(x)$ is a probability density, the weights have the desired property: $\sum_{k=1}^n w_k=1$ from $g(x)=1$.
 It is known that $\{x_k\}$ are the roots of the $n$th-order orthogonal polynomial, $p_n(x)$, with respect to $w(x)$ and $(a,b)$, and $\{w_k\}$ are given as the integral of the Lagrange interpolation polynomial

-The Gaussian quadratures have been found for several well-known probability densities $w(x)$: Gauss--Legendre quadrature for uniform distribution, Gauss--Jacobi for beta, and Gauss--Laguerre for exponential.
+The Gaussian quadratures have been found for several well-known probability densities $w(x)$: Gauss--Legendre quadrature for uniform distribution, Gauss--Jacobi for beta distribution, and Gauss--Laguerre for exponential distribution.
 In particular, this study heavily depends on the Gauss--Hermite quadrature for the normal distribution.
 In the rest of the paper, the Gauss--Hermite quadrature is always defined with respect to the standard normal density, $w(x) = e^{-x^2/2}/\sqrt{2\pi}$, rather than $w(x) = e^{-x^2}$.
 Therefore, the orthogonal polynomials are the probabilists' Hermite polynomials denoted by $\He_n(x)$ in literature, not the physicists' Hermite polynomials denoted by $H_n(x)$.

 If an accurate quadrature, $\{x_k\}$ and $\{w_k\}$, were known for the mixing distribution $X$ in Eq.~\eqref{eq:nvmm}, an expectation involving $Y$ can be approximated as a finite mixture of normal distributions with mean $\mu+\beta\,x_k$ and variance $x_k$: